NotYetGames/DlgSystem/README.md

     A[DlgSystemEditor]-->B[UnrealEd];
     A-->C[DlgSystem];
     C-.
 WITH_EDITOR .->B;
     C-.
-WITH_EDITOR using IDlgDialogueEditorModule .->A
+WITH_EDITOR using IDlgDialogueEditorAccess .->A
 ```

 ## Conventions